 Crown Charter School

-- Crown Charter School's student population of 328 students has declined by 6% over five school years.
+- Crown Charter School's student population of 326 students has grown by 6% over five school years.

 |School Type||Charter School|